 - Scleral Lenses and Astigmatism

-If you suffer from an eye disease such as keratoconus, severe dry eyes, chronic eye pain, blepharospasm, or poor vision as a result of eye trauma or failed surgery, scleral lenses may provide life changing benefits to you and your eyes.
-Dr. Messer is a widely recognized leader in scleral lens fitting and care.
+If you suffer from an eye disease such as keratoconus, severe dry eyes, chronic eye pain, blepharospasm, or poor vision as a result of eye trauma or failed surgery, scleral lenses may provide life-changing benefits to you and your eyes.
+We are a widely recognized leader in scleral lens fitting and care.
 We offer more scleral lens design options than any other provider in the nation.
 Please contact our office for an evaluation if you feel that you may benefit from scleral lenses.